mahmoudesmail/tu-wien-data-science-summaries/choosing electives.md

 # conclusion

-my recommendation: the best options are core/mls and core/vast. also pick core/bdhpc if you're passionate about performance and know some C/C++. but avoid core/fds.
+the best options seem to be core/mls and core/vast.

+also pick core/bdhpc if you're passionate about performance and know some C/C++.

+but definitely avoid core/fds.